earthlab/Fire-Rx/README.md

 # NASA Rx-Fire Ready-to-Use Data
 This repository contains codes to collect, process, and create ready-to-use Western US layers from NASA assets.
 These layers include ECOSTRESS Water Use Efficiency, SRTM Elevation, Slope and Aspect, GEDI aboveground biomass, and Forest Age from Pan et al. (2012).

-This repository is a product of the project NASA Rx-Fire: Prescribed Fire to Support Ecosystem Services (Award Number 80NSSC23K0397).
+This repository is a product of the project "NASA Rx-Fire: Prescribed Fire to Support Ecosystem Services" (Award Number 80NSSC23K0397).

 ## ECOSTRESS WUE data
 ECOSTRESS data is acquired by sending requests to the ECOSTRESS USGS servers at